 Deploy your API server.

 You can find out more about using gRPC with Endpoints in Endpoints for gRPC APIs and the relevant Tutorials.

 Controlling API access

-Cloud Endpoints lets you configure your API to require an API key for any call and validates the API key.
-You can also use the Google Cloud Platform Console to share your API with other developers so they can enable your API and generate API key(s) to call it.
+Endpoints lets you configure your API to require an API key for any call and validates the API key.
+You can also use the Google Cloud console to share your API with other developers so they can enable your API and generate API keys to call it.

 Authenticating API users